 How Invisalign could boost your mental health

-You’ve heard the saying ‘laughter is the best medicine’, but what if there was actually some merit to this old commonplace?
-This sentiment has been carried forwards even from the Bible itself, with Proverb 17:22 proclaiming that ‘A merry heart doeth good like a medicine’.
-Modern science has proven that are in fact many health benefits to smiling and laughter, both mentally and physically, but how does this relate to Invisalign?
+You’ve heard the saying ‘laughter is the best medicine’, but what if there was some merit to this old commonplace?
+This sentiment has been carried forwards even from the Bible itself, with Proverb 17:22 proclaiming that ‘A merry heart doeth good like a medicine.
+Modern science has proven that are many health benefits to smiling and laughter, both mentally and physically, but how does this relate to Invisalign?
 Well, if you don’t feel comfortable or confident in your smile then you’re not going to want to smile in the first place, possibly cheating yourself out of all of the following health benefits… How could Invisalign boost your mental health?

 When we don’t like our smile, we don’t smile